diablodale/dp.docs/docs/_max/attributes/depthmapres.md

 > [hardware documentation]({{- site.baseurl -}}/hardware/sensors/) for your
 > sensor to learn the supported resolution(s).
 Max objects like
 > jit.matrix can scale or crop plugin output to any resolution.

-## Azure Kinect Performance

-Microsoft does not provide low-latency full HD (1920x1080) color output on the Azure Kinect.
-Instead, they only provide one low-latency color output at basic HD (1280x720) resolution.
-When low-latency color output is needed on the Azure Kinect, I recommend 1280x720 resolution.